 This ecological site is on the western coastline of the Pacific Northwest, from southern Washington through central Oregon.
 It is at low elevations (less than 1,500 feet) that receive abundant precipitation and persistent fog in summer.
-It is in depressions, oxbows, and backswamps of flood plains.
-The site is subject to ponding and flooding dominantly in October through May, but some areas near active rivers or stream channels may be subject to ponding and flooding throughout the year.
+It is in oxbows, backswamps, and abandoned channels of flood plains that have a high water table.
+The site is strongly influenced by hydrology.
+Ponding commonly occurs during the growing season, and flooding occurs in winter and early in spring.

 The maritime climate is characterized by cool, moist summers and cool, wet winters.
 The mean annual precipitation is 70 to 130 inches.
 Coastal fog provides supplemental moisture in summer.
 Snowfall is rare, and it is not persistent when it occurs.
-The mean annual air temperature is 48 to 52 degrees F. The mild temperatures and long growing season result in highly productive forestland.
+The mean annual air temperature is 48 to 52 degrees F.